luke-beep/all-about-windows/README.md

 - Disable Storage Sense.

-- WIN + R and type "msconfig".
+- WIN + R and type `msconfig`.
 Then go to the Services tab and disable all the services that you do not use.
 Then go to the Boot tab and open up advanced options for your boot drive.
 Go back to the Boot tab and change your timeout to 5 seconds for a mid-high end computer.
 10 seconds for a low-mid end computer.
 And 20 seconds for a laptop.

-- Open an elevated command prompt and type "bcdedit /set increaseuserva 3072" and press enter.
+- Open an elevated command prompt and type `bcdedit /set increaseuserva 3072` and press enter.
 This will increase the amount of virtual memory that your computer can use.
 This will help with performance and crashes if you have a 32 bit system. **Do not do this on a 64 bit system.**

-- Open an elevated command prompt and type slmgr /ipk W269N-WFGWX-YVC9B-4J6C9-T83GX.
-Then set a KMS server by typing slmgr /skms kms8.msguides.com.
-Then activate windows by typing slmgr /ato.
+- Open an elevated command prompt and type `slmgr /ipk W269N-WFGWX-YVC9B-4J6C9-T83GX`.
+Then set a KMS server by typing `slmgr /skms kms8.msguides.com`.
+Then activate windows by typing `slmgr /ato`.
 This will activate windows and make it enable all the features and remove the ugly watermark.
-Run slmgr /xpr to check if it worked.
+Run `slmgr /xpr` to check if it worked.